currawong-project/cmtools/doc/xscore_gen.md

 ### Event attribute flags:

-Event attribute symbols used in the decoration file:
+Event attribute symbols used in the edit file:

 Desc      | Flag |
 ----------|------|-----------------------------------------